saddlerto/llm-wiki/content/index.md

 ---
-title: Welcome to the GenAI Wiki
+{"publish":true,"path":"index.md","permalink":"/index/","title":"Welcome to the GenAI Wiki"}
 ---

 This wiki covers topics related to generative AI (artificial intelligence).
 The inspiration for this wiki was my desire to find and share information about large language models (LLMs), multi-modal LLMs, and other related projects.